How Homophobia Hurts us All

 - Compromises human integrity by pressuring people to treat others badly, actions that are contrary to their basic humanity.

 - Combined with sex-phobia, results in the invisibility or erasure of LGBT lives and sexuality in school-based sex education discussions, keeping vital information from students.
-Such erasures can kill people in the age of AIDS.
+Such erasures can prevent LGBT young people from learning about sexually transmitted infections.

 - Is one cause of premature sexual involvement, which increases the chances of teen pregnancy and the spread of sexually transmitted infections.
 Young people, of all sexual identities, are often pressured to become heterosexually active to prove to themselves and others that they are "normal."